Carleton-Team-Koala/Scramble/README.md

 ### Frontend

 ### Backend
-## Go
+#### Go
-The primary Go code runs a server that waits for queries from the frontent, and routes them to individual functions.
+The primary Go server runs a server that waits for queries from the frontent, and routes them to individual functions.
 This is handled through GET and POST requests, handled by the [`gorilla/mux`](https://github.com/gorilla/mux) package.
+- `apiServer.go` handles connections to the other backend

+### Server

+### Languages

 ## Known bugs/issues
+- None that we know of.

 ## Credits

-## Work Distribution:
+### Work Distribution:
 - Frontend: Artem Yushko & John Win
 - Backend: Sunny Kim & Roo Case
 - Documentation: Roo Case, with contributions from the rest of the team

 ### Additional Support & Resources
-- Nat Case, for beta testing
+- Nat Case, for beta testing (long-term skilled scrabble player)
 - Matt Lepinski, for general support and resourcefulness throughout the process
+- Fast Ntense for small feature addition